Ayessaaa/CheckItOut/README.md

 ## Features
 ![423s](https://github.com/user-attachments/assets/45520ba5-a7a5-4224-bf48-25a7d143d61d)

+(Database and backend is not yet working)

-- **Scan Library ID** - this scans the library id of the user and returns its profile also the users books stats
+- **Scan Library ID** - this scans the library id of the user and returns its profile also the users books stats.
-- **Borrow A Book** - inputs the unique code of the book and if the user enter, it will be added to the books borrowed by that user
+- **Borrow A Book** - inputs the unique code of the book and if the user enter, it will be added to the books borrowed by that user. (doesn't work yet)
 - **Profile** - this shows the users profile pic, name, id number, label, book stats, and book on hand table (also their information).

 ### Profile Page